Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 | "/ap_sum_client" |  show ap summary sort descending client-count | show AP with most client |
 | "/ap_sum_data" | show ap summary sort descending data-usage | show AP with most data usage |

-Once the Flask WSGI APP see a request for a route it will trigger a called particular function. <br><br>
+Once the Flask WSGI APP recieves the request for a particular route it will trigger a called particular function. <br><br>
 For example, if it receives a request for http://x.x.x.x:8081/ap_sum it will be routed to line 6 below.
 The App will collect and parse the "show ap summary" from the configured WLC, it will then pass the parse values to the template to be rendered.

 {% highlight python linenos %}